The World's Strongest Man 2017

 He has gone from being a truck mechanic to a superstar and hopes his story will help others see what can be achieved through dedication and hard work.

-Eddie was one of the stars on Eddie Celebrities in Solitary on Channel 5 and is currently filming a series for History Channel US, his own series Eddie Eats America on Dave later this year.
+Eddie was one of the stars on Eddie Celebrities in Solitary on Channel 5 and is currently one of the cast of The Strongest Man in History, a series for History Channel US and UK, and his own series Eddie Eats America will air on Dave later this year.